 Manky though wasn’t bothered about us – he only cared about the magical nirvana he’d obviously decided was the John Forrest Tavern kitchen.
 There was a child’s seat barricading his path but, if he wanted in, he just moved it – or apparently some days he just hops over it (I’d have paid good money to see that).

 During the time we visited he hopped into the kitchen about three times hoping no-one would notice him….funnily enough, considering he’s enormous, they did and chased him out.
-I don’t think I’ll ever forget the site of a massive kangaroo being pushed out of a pub with a crisp box in my life!
+I don’t think I’ll ever forget the sight of a massive kangaroo being pushed out of a pub with a crisp box in my life!

 Manky also made the news recently for his particularly interesting lying pose getting him the nickname of the ‘seductive kangaroo’ – I wouldn’t take the mic out of him too much!